mxagar/mxagar.github.io/_posts/2022-06-28-data-processing-guide.markdown

 5. Feature Selection
 6. Data Modelling

-Additionally, if life inferences are planned, several parts from the steps 2-5 needs to be prepared for production environments, i.e., they need to be transferred into scripts in which reproducibility and maintainability can be guaranteed for robust and trustworthy deployments.
+Additionally, if online inferences are planned, several parts from the steps 2-5 needs to be prepared for production environments, i.e., they need to be transferred into scripts in which reproducibility and maintainability can be guaranteed for robust and trustworthy deployments.

 Independently from that fact and remaining still in the research and development environment, steps 2-5 consume a large percentage of the effort.
 We need to apply some kind of methodical creativity to often messy datasets that almost never behave as we initially want.